-- Who will perform the content creation work (e.g. researching, writing and rewriting, sourcing and creating graphic content and logos, videos, audios, newsletter content, training content, FAQs, etc.)?
+- Who will create the content (e.g. researching, writing and rewriting, sourcing and outsourcing graphics and logos, videos, audios, newsletter content, training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other?

-- Who will promote and market your blog with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will promote and market the website with search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of building your site)?
+- Who will be responsible for setting and managing the budget for all of the above areas (including planning the cost of building your website)?

-Depending on the circumstances of your business, it may be just one person doing everything (e.g. you), or a few people, or perhaps even some outsourced help.
+Depending on the circumstances of your business, it could be just one person doing it all (e.g. you), or a few people, and perhaps even some outsourced help.

-If you don’t ask the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost you valuable money and time.
+If you don’t ask the above questions before getting your website built, you could end up spending a lot of time and money on a tool that will not only not help you grow your business, but cost even more of your valuable money and time.

-Create a flowchart document showing exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Document or flowchart exactly who will do what in terms of managing your website and content creation.

 Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
 This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.

 Congratulations!
-You have completed all of the steps of the site planning process.
-You are now ready to begin exploring options for getting your new site built.
+You have completed all the steps of the site planning process.
+You are now ready to begin looking at options for getting your website built.

 Hopefully, now you have a better understanding of the web site planning process and how WordPress can help you build a better business online.
-See other posts on this site or contact us for information or assistance with any of these areas.
+If you need information or help with website development, see the other articles we have published on this site or contact us.

-Please consider subscribing to our site, as we will be adding lots of great content, resources and practical business tips on developing a successful website marketing strategy.
+We also recommend that you consider subscribing to our blog, as we will be posting loads more content, resources and cost-effective tips for small businesses on developing a successful online marketing strategy.